 In the class lectures we have discussed the fundamental electrical quantities of voltage, current and resistance.
 Since these quantities are so important there are specialized instruments to measure these individually.
 One of the most useful instruments that can measure all three quantities (as well as quite a few more) is called a digital multimeter (usually abbreviated to DMM).
-This lab uses a computer simulation (really an animation) which will carry you through the process of using the Digital Multimeter and a voltage source (a power supply) to measure voltage, current and resistance to verify Ohm's Law.
+This lab uses computer simulations (really animations) which will carry you through the process of using the Digital Multimeter and a voltage source (a power supply) to measure voltage, current and resistance to verify Ohm's Law and to determine the behavior of resistors connected in series and parallel.